 To what degree can one choose one's personality? or even control the outward signs of one's personality?
 If one admires quiet people but is naturally talkative, can one choose to become silent and consistently remain so?
 And is there something dishonest in thus adopting a role?

-What about the person who disguises a shy disposition with chatter? or the person who feels loud but is silent? the person who feels quiet and is yet talkative?
+What about the person who disguises a shy disposition with chatter? or the person who feels loud but is silent? the person

 His loud voice was like a curse.